pbm009/Python-Lifelines-Pump-Survival-Analysis/README.md

 # Python-Lifelines-Survival-Analysis
-Survival Analysis using lifelines library.
-Used NASA turbofan dataset to predict pump failure.
+Survival Analysis using KaplanMeierFitter from lifelines library.
+Used NASA turbofan dataset.

-Some background information...
+Some background...

 This is a group project that myself and two others worked on for a BANA class at SHSU.